kylecorry31/Trail-Sense/guides/en-US/guide_tool_navigation.txt

 - **Average speed (Backtrack)**: The average speed calculated by Backtrack.
 This requires Backtrack to be running.
 See the Paths guide for more information.
 - **Current speed (Pedometer)**: The speed calculated by your phone's pedometer.
 This requires the pedometer to be running.
 See the Pedometer guide for more information.
 - **Average speed (Pedometer)**: The average speed calculated by your phone's pedometer since you started tracking.
 This requires the pedometer to be running.
 See the Pedometer guide for more information.

+## Widgets
+The following widgets can be placed on your device's homescreen or viewed in-app:

+- **Elevation**: Shows your current elevation.
+- **Location**: Shows your current location.